pablomarti/one_ring/Readme.md

 ### Run Flink

 Similar to Kafka you can clone the repo from https://github.com/apache/flink or download the tar from https://flink.apache.org/downloads/.
 I think the best is to work with
 Flink 1.16.3 for compatibility with the Beam connector, you can start the service with: `./bin/start-cluster.sh`.
+And you can stop it with `./bin/stop-cluster.sh`.

 ### Run the pipeline